FIT4002-DASDD/API/README.md

 - Create a new TS model file in `/models`
 - Create a class that extends TypeORM BaseEntity and annotate the class and attributes as appropriate (see [TypeORM API](https://typeorm.io/#/))
-- Update the index.ts file for cleaner exporting and importing
+- Update the `index.ts` file for cleaner exporting and importing
-- For development, run yarn schema:sync to update the local database.
-If that doesn&#39;t work, run yarn schema:drop and then schema:sync
+- For development, run `yarn schema:sync` to update the local database.
+If that doesn't work, run `yarn schema:drop` and then `schema:sync`
 - For production, see [database migration](#_6sc9utugvi8g).

 ### Adding new route